9am - 5pm Mon-Fri

 We understand that every couple is different and so we’ll take the time to get to know you so that we can draft an agreement that reflects your own circumstances.
 It will protect both people and detail your responsibilities in the event of a break up.
 With the agreement in place you can get on with your life, with the peace of mind that every eventuality is planned for.

 At CBK we explain everything in plain and simple terms, answering any questions you may have and making the process easy to understand.
-We also offer free, initial over-the-phone advice and will explain the costs and timescales involved up front so you always know what to expect.
+We also offer an initial over-the-phone chat and will explain the costs and timescales involved up front so you always know what to expect.

 For confidential, friendly advice about living together agreements contact us today.